DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/06-Categorical-Data.md

 ### Column proportions

 The table below shows the column proportions.
 The **column proportions** are computed as the counts divided by their column totals.
-The value 149 at the intersection of *spam* and *none* is replaced by $149/549=0.271$, i.e. 149 divided by its row total, 549.
+The value 149 at the intersection of *spam* and *none* is replaced by $149/549=0.271$, i.e. 149 divided by its column total, 549.
 So what does 0.271 represent?
 It corresponds to the proportion of emails in the sample with no numbers that are spam.
 We are **conditioning**, restricting, on emails with no number.
 This rate of spam is much higher than emails with only small numbers (5.9\%) or big numbers (9.2\%).
 Because these spam rates vary between the three levels of `number` (*none*, *small*, *big*), this provides evidence that the `spam` and `number` variables are associated.

 ```r